hagnat/dojo/sum/README.md

 ### Logarithm

 Again we will be making your life easier.
-You round down the exponent, and you return it and the remainder of the base that wouldn't be reached.
+Round down the exponent and return it with whatever remains of the base.

     4 log 2 = [2, 0]
     8 log 2 = [3, 0]